UkhonaS/Aws-Restart-Portfolio-/README.md

 * ☁️ AWS Cloud Computing
 * 📚 Studying for the AWS Cloud Practitioner Certification
-* 🎓 Currently pursuing a degree at UNISA
 * 🚀 Building practical cloud projects

 ---